impress-org/givewp/readme.txt

 == Changelog ==
 = 3.0.4: October 30th, 2023 =
-* Fix: Resolved issue with Stripe webhook not recording recurring donation renewals
+* Fix: Resolved issue with Stripe webhook not recording recurring donation renewals.
+To recover missing renewals from Stripe in GiveWP, please use the "Sync Subscription" button on the individual subscription details page.
+Click [here](https://givewp.com/recurring-donations-1-3/) to learn more about syncing subscriptions in GiveWP.

 = 3.0.3: October 20th, 2023 =
 * Fix: Using the multi-form shortcode with the ids attribute no longer causes a fatal error